 Skip to content

 Is menopause looming on the horizon, or are you already knee deep in hot flushes and mood swings?
-Then you might be interested to know that there are some safe, natural choices which may help support your symptoms.
+If so, you might be interested to know that there are some safe, natural choices which may help support your symptoms.

-There is no doubt that for some women the menopause causes deep distress, both emotional and physical.
-There is not a one-size-fits-all answer to how the menopause might affect you, but how would your experience differ if you had a greater understanding of the forthcoming biological changes?
+There is no doubt that for some women the menopause causes deep distress, both emotionally and physically.
+There is not a one-size-fits-all answer to how the menopause might affect you, but how could your experience differ if you had a greater understanding of the forthcoming biological changes?
 What if your menopause toolbox was full of sound nutritional advice, gut health guidance and lifestyle modifications to make the journey smoother?

 Read on to find out how you can help yourself.

-The ovaries have a built-in expiry date so the menopause is inevitable.
-It is a natural process that every woman's body goes through and generally happens between the ages of 45 and 55, with the average age of menopause in the UK being 511.
+The ovaries have a built-in expiry date so the menopause is an inevitable part of life for all women.
+This transition generally happens between the ages of 45 and 55, with the average age of menopause in the UK being 511.

-There are three different stages to the menopause; perimenopause, menopause, and post-menopause.
+There are three different stages to the menopause, referred to as; perimenopause, menopause, and post-menopause.

 Women are born with a finite number of eggs, which are stored in the ovaries.
 Oestrogen and progesterone are both produced by the ovaries and its these hormones that control your monthly cycle and ovulation.
 Once your body stops releasing eggs your ovaries reduce their hormone production significantly.
 Menopause occurs when your ovaries no longer release an egg every month and your periods stop as a result.

 If you have had a hysterectomy this is likely to influence your menopause.